 When God sent Moses forty years later to go and deliver the people in Egypt, he told God, “Who am I that I should go to Pharaoh, and that I should bring the children of Israel out of Egypt?”
 (Exodus 3:11 NKJV).

-6. An authoritarian or coercive leadership that makes people subservient or docile, never using their initiatives.
-A leadership always intimidating the followers to submission, always making them to need the leader, will never allow them to believe that they’re good for something.
+6. An authoritarian or coercive leadership that makes people subservient or docile, never using their initiative.
+A leader who always intimidates the followers to submission and makes them need the leader will never allow them to believe that they’re good at something.
 They will never be able to acknowledge the good things in them.
 They’ll always be looking up to the leader for what they ordinarily should be able to do.
-Therefore, they’ll never discover, develop and maximize their potentials.
+Therefore, they’ll never discover, develop and maximize their potential.

 A leader may be doing this owing to insecurity – he feels threatened by the gifts, abilities and resources that his followers have, especially the leaders under him.
 Such a leader is not sure of himself.